 After all, if we’re having company over, we want to spend the time with our guests.
 Not worry about what’s happening with the main entrée.
 Right?!!

-The secret to a good brisket is cooking it low and slow.
-By doing this, the connective tissues dissolve and the beef becomes tender.
-That’s why cooking it on a low heat for a longer period of time is essential..
+The secret to achieving a tender brisket is letting it slow cook, or “low and slow” as they sometimes say.
+By doing this, the connective tissues dissolve and the beef becomes fork tender.
+You can cook it slowly in a variety of ways — oven, slow cooker and even the grill.

 Remember, patience is a must when cooking brisket!
-It needs to cook for about 40 minutes per pound, and we recommend using a digital meat thermometer like this one.
+It needs to cook for about 40 minutes per pound, and we recommend using a digital meat thermometer (this is our favorite).
 The ideal temperature is between 180-200°F.

 Rest & Serve